Cross Cultural Illumination #2: Mam I’m Praying

 The detention center is located in the bowels of industrial NJ.
 To get there you, you pass Intercity Tire, Century Waste Services and Lookers Strip Club.
 The detention center’s giant truck bays hint of its past as a bustling warehouse, full of goods ready to be shipped across America.
 Now, men and women are stored here waiting for their asylum hearings.
 Amidst the towering truck bays, it is easy to miss is the small people sized door where those granted asylum are let out into the night, miles from any public transportation.

-I wait for Mahmoud across the street in the dark parking lot surrounded by a chain link fence topped with razor wire.
+I wait for Mahmud across the street in the dark parking lot surrounded by a chain link fence topped with razor wire.
 It is a quiet night, nothing is happening.
-Then suddenly, the small Alice in Wonderland door pops open, and out comes the solitary figure of Mahmoud, with his small roller board suitcase trailing behind.
+Then suddenly, the small Alice in Wonderland door pops open, and out comes the solitary figure of Mahmud, with his small roller board suitcase trailing behind.

 I take him to the other America, suburban New Jersey, full of brick schools and flowering trees.
 Once we got to my home, I show him the professionally decorated room where he would be staying 2 nights.
 I turn up the flames of my stove to heat up the food for his first post detention meal.
 His room is the closest bedroom to the kitchen.
 I am sure he will smell the familiar Ethiopian spices and make a beeline for the kitchen.But he doesn’t emerge from his room.
 For a good 45 minutes.